What is Zelle?

 Pros:

-- Fast and convenient way to send and receive money for business transactions.
+- A fast and convenient way to send and receive money for business transactions.

 - No fees for transferring money between bank accounts.